speedreeder/StarWars5e.Core/StarWars5e.Parser/Sources/EC_Backgrounds.md

 - **Equipment:** A trophy earned via some sort of competition, clothing suitable to your profession, and a belt pouch containing 150 cr

 ### Feature: A Champion Well Known
-You can always find a place to perform, usually in an inn or tavern but possibly with a circus, at a theater, or even in a noble’s court.
+You can always find a place to perform, usually in an inn or tavern but possibly with a circus, at a theater, or even in a nobleï¿½s court.
 At such a place, you receive free lodging and food of a modest or comfortable standard (depending on the quality of the establishment), as long as you perform each night.
 In addition, your performance makes you something of a local figure.
 When strangers recognize you in a town where you have performed, they typically take a liking to you.

 ### Background Feat
 As a further embodiment of the experience and training of your background, you can choose from the following feats: